MackQian/TheDeepBlue/README.md

 # The Deep Blue
 The Deep Blue is a mod that adds a fully-underwater dimension to Minecraft.
-It adds new items, blocks, and mobs that are found in
+You will find new items to aid in underwater exploration, new blocks that behave in unnatural ways, and new creatures that may be friendly or hostile.

 ## Acknowledgements